-The equatorial thermocline plays crucial role in the climate variability of the tropical Pacific.
-Fluctuation of thermocline depth is tightly connected with the sea surface temperature anomalies associated with the El Niño-Southern Oscillation (ENSO) phenomenon.
-Figure 3 shows the simulated annual mean upper ocean temperature along the equatorial oceans.
-Here we use the depth of 20°C isotherm to represent the thermocline depth.
-It can be seen that the west-east tilted feature of equatorial Pacific thermocline is well depicted by the model.
+The equatorial thermocline plays a crucial role in the climate variability of the tropical Pacific.
+Fluctuation of the thermocline depth is tightly connected with the sea surface temperature anomalies associated with the ENSO phenomenon.
+Figure 3 shows the simulated annual mean upper-ocean temperature along the equatorial oceans.
+Here, we use the depth of the 20°C isotherm to represent the thermocline depth.
+It can be seen that the west-east-tilted feature of the equatorial Pacific thermocline is well depicted by the model.
 In the equatorial Pacific, the 20°C isotherm of the model generally follows that of the observation.
-The discrepancy is that the simulated thermocline exhibits a kind of weaker zonal slope compared with the observation, which is primarily manifested by a slightly shallower thermocline of the model in the western Pacific.
-The 20°C isotherms in the Indian Ocean and Atlantic Ocean are also reasonably reproduced, with a weaker relative to the observation.
-Below 150m of the Pacific Ocean, the isotherms generally follow the observation, while warm biases can be found over the Indian and Atlantic oceans.
+The discrepancy is that the simulated thermocline exhibits a kind of weaker zonal slope compared with the observation, which is primarily manifested by a slightly shallower thermocline in the model in the western Pacific.
+The 20°C isotherms in the Indian Ocean and Atlantic Ocean are also reproduced reasonably well, with a weaker slope relative to the observation.
+Below 150 m in the Pacific Ocean, the isotherms generally follow the observation, while warm biases can be found over the Indian and Atlantic oceans.

-Figure 4 shows the climatologically mean sea ice concentration for the historical simulations.
+Figure 4 shows the climatological mean sea-ice concentration for the historical simulations.
 The line (thick cyan) of 15% mean concentration from the HadISST data is presented for comparison.
-In general, the model is able to depict the seasonal evolution of sea ice concentrations.
-During FMA, the simulated Arctic sea ice extends too much to the equator, in particular over the North Atlantic Ocean, whereas during ASO the sea ice cover is in agreement with the observation.
-Analogous to the previous version (Rong et al., 2018), the Antarctic sea ice is underestimated by the model, especially during FMA, the sea ice is visible over some areas of the Ross Sea and Weddell Sea.
-The excessive /insufficient sea ice cover concentrations in Arctic/Antarctic leads to the warm/cold biases in the surface temperature over these regions, indicating that the sea ice need further improvement to enhance the temperature simulation.
+In general, the model is able to depict the seasonal evolution of sea-ice concentrations.
+During February-March-April, the simulated Arctic sea ice extends too much to the equator, in particular over the North Atlantic Ocean, whereas during August-September-October the sea-ice cover is in agreement with the observation.
+Analogous to the previous version (Rong et al., 2018), the Antarctic sea ice is underestimated by the model, especially during February-March-April, and the sea ice is visible over some areas of the Ross Sea and Weddell Sea.
+The excessive/insufficient sea-ice cover concentrations in the Arctic/Antarctic leads to the warm/cold biases in the surface temperature over these regions, indicating that the representation of sea ice needs further improvement to enhance the temperature simulation.

-4.2 Interannual variability
+4.2.
+Interannual variability

-Figure 5a and 5b show the standard deviation of the Niño3.4 index from the observations and model.
-It can be seen that the amplitude of the simulated Niño3.4 SST variability is consistent well with the HadISST data.
-Similar to the observation, the simulated ENSO tend to mature during the winter, indicating a reasonable phase locking feature produced by the model.
-In particular, the overestimated ENSO amplitude in the previous version of CAMS-CSM is remarkably reduced, which may be ascribed the improvement in convection and cloud radiative forcing over the tropical Pacific due to the modification of cumulus scheme.
-Note that in current version there is a secondary peak occurring near May, which is not observed in previous version.
-The spatial distribution of simulated SST variability also shows a reasonable pattern with respect to the observation (Fig. 5a,b), with the maximum center locates on the central-eastern equatorial Pacific.
-Compared with the observation, the SST variance is underestimated over the coastal region of the South America, which is a common bias in coast resolution coupled models and is ascribed to the insufficient coastal upwelling in these models.
+Figures 5a and b show the standard deviation of the Niño3.4 index from the observations and model.
+It can be seen that the amplitude of the simulated Niño3.4 SST variability is closely consistent with the HadISST data.
+Similar to the observation, the simulated ENSO tends to mature during the winter, indicating a reasonable phase-locking feature produced by the model.
+In particular, the overestimated ENSO amplitude in the previous version of CAMS-CSM is remarkably reduced, which may be attributable to the improvement in convection and cloud radiative forcing over the tropical Pacific due to the modification of the cumulus scheme.
+Note that in the current version there is a secondary peak occurring near May, which is not observed in the previous version.
+The spatial distribution of simulated SST variability also shows a reasonable pattern with respect to the observation (Figs. 5a and b), with the maximum center situated over the central-eastern equatorial Pacific.
+Compared with the observation, the SST variance is underestimated over the coastal region of South America, which is a common bias in coarse resolution coupled models and can be attributed to the insufficient coastal upwelling in these mod-

-4.3 Long-term trend
+4.3.
+Long-term trend